 Nuclear Services

-We have been supporting cleanup efforts for CNL (previously AECL) since 2002.
-We provide waste management, nuclear services, instrumentation, training, program development, and decommissioning.
+Our Nuclear Services team has been supporting Canadian Nuclear Laboratories (CNL, previously AECL) since 2002.
+Our support encompasses waste management, project management, instrumentation, training, program development, and decommissioning.

 Project Highlights